-• Board of Directors
+Board of Directors

 The Board of Directors of the Company shall ensure the institution of effective risk management system of the Bank and ensure that the Company has adopted and adhere to TISCO Group Risk Management Policy.
-The Board has assigned Executive Board the task of overseeing and monitoring risk management activities.
-This is achieved by setting risk limits and risk appetites and ensuring the establishment of effective risk management systems and procedures in accordance with the standard practices of risk identification, assessment, monitoring and control, all of which are in line with the Audit Committee standards.
+The Board appoints the Executive Board for managing and monitoring of risk activities while also delegates the authority of overseeing risk management activity to the Risk Oversight Committee.
+This is achieved by setting risk limits and risk appetites and ensuring the establishment of effective risk management systems and procedures in accordance with the standard practices of risk identification, assessment, monitoring and control, all of which are in line with Risk management guideline and risk limit oversighted by the Risk Oversight Committee.